okteto/okteto/docs/how-to-install-okteto-cli.md

 #### Which binary should I download?

-First of all you need to check your OS and architecture to download the correct binary.
+First you need to check your OS and architecture to download the correct binary.
 You can check your OS by running:

 ```console
 uname